wardpieters/woo-ideal-gateway/readme.txt

 * First release

 == Upgrade Notice ==
+= 2.6 =
+Added the functionality to change the transaction fee and fixed the `init_transactional_emails` hook

 = 2.5 =
 Added Moneyou and the functionality to be redirected to Stripe without choosing a bank